novoda/bintray-release/README.md

 Configuration
 ---

-The `publish` colsure contains all these properties.
+The `publish` closure contains all these properties.
 The default values are empty unless specified otherwise:

  * `repoType`: The repo type.
 Set to `'maven'` by default.
  * `userOrg`: Contains the organisation name to use for upload.